 Call for papers for each special issue: all information relevant to each special issue, such as its theme, guest editors, deadlines, subjects of interest, and submission instructions can be found in each call for papers published by the journal.

 Evaluation of submissions for special issues: Articles suitable for evaluation will follow the journal's traditional peer review process for any type of submission.
 The papers will be screened initially by Guest Editors and the Editor-in-Chief.
 The special issue guest editors will select associate editors and reviewers from BAR’s editorial board to work in the review process.
-Article review consists of two stages.
-In the first stage, the editor-in-chief, the guest editors, and an associate editor verify the relevance of the submitted article, its alignment with the journal’s editorial scope, and other aspects including originality and contribution to the area of submission.
+The article review consists of two stages.
+In the first stage, the editor-in-chief, the guest editors, and an associate editor verify the submitted article's relevance, alignment with the journal’s editorial scope, and other aspects including originality and contribution to the submission area.
 Only articles the editors consider relevant to the academic community and, in particular, to the journal’s audience, proceed to further stages.
 Articles that pass the first stage of analysis are sent to double-blind, peer review by at least two reviewers assigned by the associate editor.
 Any acceptance is subject to a satisfactory response to the comments of reviewers and editors during the review process.